-Incubation: Just as a processes of innovation often occur thee initial idea mostly forms a starting point from which different business-related aspects are fleshed out, evaluated, and refined until the entrepreneur possesses sufficient confidence in the creative potential of the venture.
+Incubation: Just as processes of innovation often occur three initial ideas mostly forms a starting point from which different business-related aspects are fleshed out, evaluated, and refined until the entrepreneur possesses sufficient confidence in the creative potential of the venture.

-In more general terms, this incubation cycle can be viewed as an entrepreneurial learning process, for accumulating missing information about the venture idea; for engaging in experiments (e.g., testing different pricing strategies); or for adapting, shaping, and refining the venture concept The accumulation of missing knowledge often involves the entrepreneur's social ties as a mechanism for developing a more complete venture concept cycle and entails an assessment of "what will be," assuming one was to exploit the concept.
+In more general terms, this incubation cycle can be viewed as an entrepreneurial learning process, for accumulating missing information about the venture idea; for engaging in experiments (e.g., testing different pricing strategies); or for adapting, shaping, and refining the venture concept The accumulation of missing knowledge often involves the entrepreneur's social ties as a mechanism for developing a more complete venture concept.

-Evaluation: The evaluation of the venture concept forms an essential part to the incubation
+Evaluation: The evaluation of the venture concept forms an essential part to the incubation cycle and entails an assessment of "what will be," assuming one was to exploit the concept.